 TSS Earnslaw with MoaTours

-Another highlight of our 9 day Southern Beauty South Island tour and our 7 day Doubtful Sound & West Coast Odyssey tour, we make the stunning journey across Lake Wakatipu on the Earnslaw to Walter Peak for a taste of the high country before heading back to Queenstown.
+Another highlight of our 7 day Doubtful Sound & West Coast Odyssey tour, we make the stunning journey across Lake Wakatipu on the Earnslaw to Walter Peak for lunch and a taste of the high country before heading back to Queenstown.